 The account administrator must submit the release of IOF online by June 15 as part of the IOF annual report.
 Only one institutional request per year may be submitted.
-Cumulative requests cannot exceed the available allocation at any given time.
+Cumulative requests cannot exceed the available allocation (total amount generated by finalized awards) at any given time.
 A copy of these documents, signed by the account administrator and the President or authorized signatory, must also be sent to the CFI.
 Once validated and approved, the annual request becomes an integral part of the IOF Award agreement.